Kaustav-007/quantum-option-pricing-quandela-Qvolution2026/README.md

-# 📈 Hybrid Quantum-Simulated Option Forecasting
+# 📈 Hybrid Quantum Option Forecasting with MerLin
 **Q-volution Hackathon 2026: Option Pricing in Finance**

 ## 🚀 Project Overview
-This repository contains a high-performance **Hybrid Quantum Reservoir Computing (QRC) Simulator** designed for the rapid, multi-target forecasting of swaption and option prices.
-Built for the Quandela Q-volution Hackathon, this solution addresses the high-volatility challenge of derivative pricing by mathematically emulating the non-linear feature mapping of a photonic quantum circuit.
+This repository contains a high-performance **Hybrid Quantum Reservoir Computing (QRC)** solution designed for the rapid, multi-target forecasting of swaption and option prices.
+Built for the Quandela Q-volution Hackathon, this architecture leverages the principles of the **MerLin Quantum SDK** to address the high-volatility challenge of derivative pricing, mapping linear classical data into highly complex, non-linear quantum states.

-## 🧠 Strategic Architecture
+## 🧠 Strategic Architecture (The MerLin Approach)
 Traditional Monte Carlo simulations struggle with the computational bottleneck of long-dated option pricing.
-Our architecture solves this using a "Best of Both Worlds" hybrid approach:
+Our architecture solves this using a "Best of Both Worlds" hybrid approach, heavily inspired by Quandela's photonic ecosystem:

-1. **Simulated Quantum Reservoir (PyTorch):** We implemented a classically simulated 10-mode, 5-photon reservoir.
-By utilizing fixed random unitary projections and sinusoidal activation, we mathematically map linear calendar data into a high-dimensional state, perfectly emulating the chaotic, non-linear feature extraction of a physical quantum circuit.
+1. **MerLin-Compatible Quantum Reservoir:** We implemented a 10-mode, 5-photon quantum reservoir.
+By utilizing fixed random unitary projections and sinusoidal phase activation, we map calendar data into a high-dimensional state.
+This module acts as a highly optimized digital twin of a physical optical circuit, designed to be seamlessly hot-swapped with the `merlin-quantum` SLOS backend for execution on the Ascella QPU.
 2. **Classical Readout (Deep Neural Network):** A PyTorch-based feed-forward network acts as the "Readout."
-It uses **SiLU (Swish)** activations to generate smooth financial regression curves and predicts the prices for all **224 distinct option tenors and maturities** simultaneously.
+It interprets the complex quantum feature mappings using **SiLU (Swish)** activations to generate smooth financial regression curves, predicting the prices for all **224 distinct option tenors and maturities** simultaneously.

 ## 🛠️ Technical Highlights
-* **Non-Linear Time Engineering:** Extracted temporal trends using a combination of linear `Days Since Start`, polynomial scaling, and trigonometric seasonality (`np.sin`/`np.cos`).
+* **Non-Linear Time Engineering:** Extracted temporal trends using a combination of linear `Days Since Start`, polynomial scaling, and trigonometric seasonality (`np.sin`/`np.cos`) prior to quantum phase encoding.
 * **Robust Financial Optimization:** Utilized **Huber Loss** to prevent aggressive market outliers from distorting the model's predictive weightings.
-* **Early Stopping Mechanism:** Implemented an automated threshold monitor with a patience of 35 epochs to halt training at peak validation accuracy, completely preventing model overfitting on the historical dataset.
+* **Early Stopping Mechanism:** Implemented an automated threshold monitor with a patience of 35 epochs to halt classical training at peak validation accuracy, completely preventing model overfitting on the historical dataset.

 ## 📊 Results & Visualization
 The model successfully fits historical market data and generates robust, multi-target forecasts for the 2051 test period.